njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 invoking sparkjava static methods.
 It makes it easier to obtain path parameters, query parameters and other information from _Request_ object, as well as handling exceptions and protecting access to methods based on roles.
 ---

+# How to use
+Build and install with maven and add it as dependency to your project.

 ## Starting server
 Create class annotated with `@RequestMapping` and add method annotated with `@GetMapping`.